 One reviewer says: “She did it again: grabbed our attention with the first sentences, and didn’t release till the end.
 Scenery painted with wide strokes and harsh colours, characters shown with very few details, still palpably alive.
 A real writer, if you ask me.”

 Snow Train is a short story featuring Dorie Lennox, the Kansas City private detective in One O’clock Jump and Sweet and Lowdown.
 This story finds Dorie on a train, returning to Kansas City from St. Louis, caught in a late December blizzard.
 It’s 1941, two weeks after Pearl Harbor, and the US is still reeling from the sudden entrance into World War II.
 Read all about how the war has affected Dorie, and her surprise companion on the train.

 Exclusively at Amazon.
+Now available in audio.